basti-app/basti/README.md

 psql -h localhost -p 5432
 ```

-> **Note**
-> _psql_, the PostgreSQL client, is used as an example here.
-Basti can be used to connect to any type of database or other service as long as the communication is done over TCP.
+> 💡 _psql_, the PostgreSQL client, is used as an example here.
+Basti can be used to connect to any type of database or other services as long as the communication is done over TCP.

 ### Cleanup (optional)